untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

   few frames, during which the batch still draws the mesh.
 - `GaussianDebugOptions.shared.disableOccluderShell` turns the shells off for bisecting.

+**Writing the link.** No whole-file `.untold` writer exists in Swift, and none is needed to author a link after the export: `UntoldAssetPatcher` (Sources/UntoldEngine/AssetFormat) rewrites just the gaussianAsset table. `settingGaussianAsset(_:onEntity:in:)` takes the file's bytes and a `GaussianAssetLink` (payload path relative to the `.untold` file's directory, flags, LOD table, occluder shrink, exposure offset, swap distance) and returns the patched bytes with every other chunk copied unchanged, the path appended to the string table (or an identical string reused), offsets re-laid out on 16-byte alignment and the content hash recomputed;
+`removingGaussianAsset(onEntity:in:)` drops a record (and the chunk when empty);
+`gaussianAssets(in:)` lists them.
+The result is read back through `UntoldReader` before it is returned.
+The same operation from the shell is `untoldengine gaussian-link --untold chair.untold --entity 0 --payload chair.untoldgs [--swap-distance m] [--occluder-shrink m] [--exposure-offset ev] --in-place | --output file`, with `--remove` and `--list`; the CLI reads the `.untoldgs` header to fill one LOD level with the payload's splat count.

 A typical swap: load the payload with `opacityScale: 0` when the camera is near; add a `MeshOccluderComponent`; add a `MeshFadeComponent` with `direction = .fadeOut` and raise its `progress` and the splat's `opacityScale` together to 1 over 250 ms; then set `drawsColor =